vincefn/pyvkfft/README.rst

 * the batch size is adapted for each N so the transform takes long enough, in practice the transformed array is at around 600MB.
 Transforms on small arrays with small batch sizes could produce smaller performances, or better ones when fully cached.
-* The dots which are labelled as using a Blustein algorithm can also be using a Rader one, hence the better performance of many sizes, both for vkFFT and cuFFT

 The general results are: